 Though content will usually differ from one to another, a presentation’s raison d’être is to deliver at least one of the following messages:

 - i.e. the team knows what they’re talking about

 - Been there, done that!

 - i.e. the team has the credentials and experience necessary to do the job

 - i.e. the team aims to convince the reader to take action, e.g. give the investment bank a mandate

 Why the hell do you have to cut down three pine trees to produce a bible-length presentation for an oil producer in Saudi Arabia?
 Few reasons…

 Size matters (more pages / slides = more powerful): there is some sort of twisted notion in some senior bankers’ heads that the more slides there are in a presentation the more powerful its effect will be.
-Mark, a managing director in my division, used to say:
+Matt, a managing director in my division, once said to me:

-Mark: “How the f*@k do you expect to attract a bird (British slang for a young woman) with 3 inches?
-You show her 10 inches!
+“How the f*@k do you expect to attract a bird (British slang for a young woman) with 3 inches?
+You show her 10!
 Where are our credentials?
 Get the IFR league tables in there and case studies from yesterday’s deal!”

-Trust me, when someone says this to you loud enough for at least fifty people in the vicinity to hear, and immediately turn toward you, you don’t forget it.
+Trust me, when someone says this to you loud enough so that everyone on the floor hears it, and immediately turns toward you, you don’t forget it.